rollkit/docs/docs/rollkit-stack.md

 * **Receive State Fraud Proofs**: State Fraud Proofs are received through a channel `FraudProofInCh` and Rollkit Nodes attempt to verify them.
 Note that we plan to make this configurable for Full Nodes since Full Nodes also produce State Fraud Proofs on their own.
 * Signal `RetrieveLoop` with timer as per the `DABlockTime` in `BlockManager`.

 All nodes also run `RetrieveLoop` which is responsible for interacting with the Data Availability layer.
 It checks the last updated `DAHeight` to retrieve a block with timer `DABlockTime` signaled by `SyncLoop`.
-Note that the start height of the DA layer for the roll-up, `DAStartHeight`, is configurable in `BlockManager`.
+Note that the start height of the DA layer for the rollup, `DAStartHeight`, is configurable in `BlockManager`.

 ## RPC Layer